CCML-UCONN/CHEG-5395-4995/HPC/PREREQUISITE.md

 ### HPC-Storrs
 HPC facility on Storrs campus are open to all members of the UConn research community.
 If you haven't applied one before, you can simply [request for an account](https://hpc.uconn.edu/storrs/) by clicking "**Get an Account**".
 A new page will pop up to ask for your NetID and password.
 Your HPC-Storrs account username will be your UCONN NetID and the initial password will also be the same as your NetID password.

-### TACC-Stampede
-Our TACC-Stampede allocation is managed through XSEDE funded by NSF.
-Please visit XSEDE user portal first to [create an account](https://portal.xsede.org/my-xsede?p_p_id=58&p_p_lifecycle=0&p_p_state=maximized&p_p_mode=view&_58_struts_action=%2Flogin%2Fcreate_account).
-After the submission of the account request, you will receive an approval email in 24-48 hrs.
-Log onto your XSEDE account and [check your TACC-Stampede account username](https://www.xsede.org/group/xup/accounts)(most probably start with **tgxxxxxx**).
-Remember to email or slack me your XSEDE and TACC account usernames as soon as you receive them.

-Go to [TACC user portal](https://portal.tacc.utexas.edu/home) and click "**Log in with TACC ACCOUNT**", put your username ("**tgxxxxxx**) and password to login.
-If you don't know your password, you might want to try "**Forgot your password**".
-After login, You will also be asked to setup the Multi-factor Authorization.

 <a name='logging'></a>
 ## Logging onto the Clusters
 Follow the instructions below for your system: